clock menu more-arrow no yes mobile

 “Let’s encourage them with open arms of understanding and the freedom to grow, and celebrate those who have shown support, regardless of their level of commitment, to encourage more athletes to do the same whether to be LGBTQ+, closeted, or allies.
 We can encourage our athletes to do more but it only seems fair to acknowledge how far the world of male professional sports has come.”

-Below we’ve listed current NFL players, team owners and head coaches who have — with their actions and/or words — demonstrated support for the LGBT community, gay athletes, fans and anyone else in between.
-Many other now-former players have expressed support; This list features only players still in the league, on a team or currently looking for a roster spot.
+Below we’ve listed current and recently former NFL players, team owners and head coaches who have — with their actions and/or words — demonstrated support for the LGBT community, gay athletes, fans and anyone else in between.
+Many other now-former players have expressed support; This list features only players still in the league, on a team, currently looking for a roster spot, or who left in the last year.

 All of this is in addition to Roger Goodell — the NFL commissioner and the most powerful person in American sports — who has for 10 years talked publicly many times about his support for the LGBT community, including his gay brother.